 In addition, in the instance that the worker chooses to have care in their home, all carers must have one respite bedroom available per client.

-All carers must provide a copy of their appropriate qualifications, current first aid & car insurance policies, these files are to be held on file by Private Respite Services.
+All carers must provide a copy of their appropriate qualifications, current first aid & car insurance policies, these files are to be held on file by Private Respite & Accommodation Services Pty Ltd.

-All carers must follow PRS’s Charter of Rights, understand and implement the practices outlined in the Staff Handbook.
+All carers must follow Private Respite & Accommodation Services Pty Ltd’s Charter of Rights, understand and implement the practices outlined in the Staff Handbook.
 It is the carer’s responsibility to comprehend all documentation relating to reporting issue forms that are supplied during new staff induction.

-Private Respite Services provides all carers with appropriate insurance while working from their home.
+Private Respite & Accommodation Services Pty Ltd provides all carers with appropriate insurance while working from their home.
 Affinity Insurance is our preferred liability, sexual abuse, professional indemnity, and malpractice insurance providers.

-A carer’s home must undergo a safety check before client visitations can begin.
+A carer’s home must undergo a Safety Suitability Check before client visitations can begin.